Does EIA publish the location of electric power plants, transmission lines, and substations?

-The street address, zip code, city, county, state, latitude, and longitude of U.S. power plants are in the "PlantYyy" file of the survey Form EIA-860 database.
-The county, state, latitude, and longitude of U.S. power plants are in the EIA-860M data files.
+Much of the data for power plants that are included in the Energy Atlas data files are also in the "PlantYyyyy" file of the annual survey Form EIA-860 database.
+The county, state, latitude, and longitude of U.S. power plants are also in the monthly EIA-860M data files.
 EIA's Application Programming Interface (API) also contains the latitude and longitude of power plants.

 EIA does not publish similar maps or geographic information on the location of electric power plants, transmission lines, or substations in any other countries.